-0 Regardless of the academic setting, the Coach should check in each week with the young person.
-If needed, this can include an in-person visit to discuss any concerns.
-0 If they are doing well, it can be a weekly text message to send an encouraging, supportive message (e.g., "Good luck on that quiz today!
+Provide weekly coaching, support, and encouragement around school persistence: Text, call, or meet student Regardless of the academic setting, the Coach should check in each week with the young person.
+If needed, this cal include an in-person visit to discuss any concerns.
+If they are doing well, it can be a weekly text message to send an encouraging, supportive message (e.g., "Good luck on that quiz today!
 You have been working so hard - let me know how it goes.").
-0 A weekly contact also helps with continuing to build the relationship, even if the young person does not respond, they will know that their Coach is still there for them.
-Consistency and constancy! ent is engaged in school but struggling academically, some common actions include: ential Steps under the "Complete school year promoted" or "Obtain high school Diploma" goals) Refer the student to a tutor (and follow-up with tutor on performance); Help t the student enroll in afterschool programming or Regents exam prep; Create e a study plan; Advoc ate with the school/DOE to help the student obtain a particular service or accommodation; Reque est that the school submit an evaluation for an IEP or 504 Plan (requires parent's consent) Evalua ate whether the school is a good fit with Supervisor (See Fair Futures Program Manual Section 18D ) ent also needs support around engagement in school (not just academic support), effective suggestions/ teps include: Helpy oung person understand why school is important by connecting them to a peer group or credible messenger; young person understand why a school is important by connecting them to an extracurricular program or experience with their interests to build self-esteem & help them envision pathway; oung person have a "breakthrough moment" by taking them on a trip or engaging in a new experience that lens their horizons.
-Work with young person to improve attendance; coach young person, text/call young person in the mornings. ent is in a GED program, the Required Steps to help them persist include: See ' Advand te a grade level in a GED Program and/or Pass a section of the GED exam" goal Monit or attendance and performance biweekly (check-in with the young person's Primary Person at the program); Provid de weekly persistence coaching, support, and encouragement to advance grade level (text, call, or meet). student is struggling, follow the Potential Steps listed above under the student situation "If the student is engaged in I but struggling academically"
+A weekly contact also helps with continuing to build the relationship, even if the young person does not respond, they will know that their Coach is still there for them.
+Consistency and constancy! e student is engaged in school but struggling academically, some common actions include: re Potential Steps under the "Complete school year promoted with 10+ credits" or "Obtain high school degree" goals) Refer the student to a tutor (and follow-up with tutor on performance); Help the student enroll in afterschool programming or Regents exam prep; Create a study plan; Advocate with the school/DOE to help the student obtain a particular service or accommodation; Request that the school submit an evaluation for an IEP or 504 Plan (requires parent's consent) (Refer to Appendix F1 K-12 Educational Advocacy Manual) Evaluate whether the school is a good fit with Supervisor (See Fair Futures Program Manual Section 18D) f the e student also needs support around engagement in school (not just academic support), effective suggestions/ ential Steps include: Help young person understand why school is important by connecting them to a peer group or credible messenger; Help young person understand why a school is important by connecting them to an extracurricular program or experience in line with their interests to build self-esteem & help them envision pathway; Help young person have a "breakthrough moment" by taking them on a trip or engaging in a new experience that broadens their horizons.
+Work with young person to improve attendance; coach young person, text/call young person in the mornings. e student is experiencing suspensions and disciplinary issues, Coaches should review Section V of Appendix F1 K-12 -duc rational Advocacy Manual.
+See also Fair Futures Program Manual Section 5F for detailed steps to take. e student is in an GED program, the Required Steps to help them persist include: See " 'Advance a grade level in a High School Equivalency Program and/or Pass a section of the GED exam" goal Monitor attendance and performance biweekly (check-in with the young person's Primary Person at the program); Provide weekly persistence coaching, support, and encouragement to advance grade level (text, call, or meet).
+If the student is struggling, follow the Potential Steps listed above under the student situation "If the student is engaged in school but struggling academically"